nikeiubel/data-smells/README.md

 - Some cells are blank as opposed to empty!
 - Data looks suspicious
 - Extreme outliers
+-

 "Li et al.11 outline 41 different types of dirty data, and examine the costs of fixing these errors within different contexts.
 Kim et al.12 propose a taxon- omy of 33 dirty data types."

-Mu ̈ller and Freytag13 roughly classify data anomalies into syntactical, semantic, and coverage anomalies.
+Mü̈ller and Freytag13 roughly classify data anomalies into syntactical, semantic, and coverage anomalies.
 - Syntactical anomalies are errors in data format and values.
 - Semantic anomalies include inconsistencies within or across data sets (e.g. integrity constraint violations, contradictions, duplicates, and invalid tuples).
 - Coverage anomalies refer to missing or incomplete data.

 5. Go ahead and write the story
 =